$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Abstract

 \section{Abstract}

-This paper studies mean-risk portfolio selection in a one-period financial market, where risk is quantified by a star-shaped risk measure $\rho$.
-We introduce two new axioms: weak and strong sensitivity to large losses.
-We show that the first axiom is key to ensure the existence of optimal portfolios and the second one is key to ensure the absence of $\rho$-arbitrage.
+This paper revisits mean-risk portfolio selection in a one-period financial market, where risk is quantified by a star-shaped risk measure $\rho$.
+We make three contributions.
+First, we introduce the new axiom of sensitivity to large expected losses and show that it is key to ensure the existence of optimal portfolios.
+Second, we give primal and dual characterisations of (strong) $\rho$-arbitrage.
+Finally, we use our conditions for the absence of (strong) $\rho$-arbitrage to explicitly derive the (strong) $\rho$-consistent price interval for an external financial contract.

-This leads to a new class of risk measures that are suitable for portfolio selection.
-We show that $\rho$ belongs to this class if and only if $\rho$ is real-valued and the smallest positively homogeneous risk measure dominating $\rho$ is the worst-case risk measure.

-We then specialise to the case that $\rho$ is convex and admits a dual representation.
-We derive necessary and sufficient dual characterisations of (strong) $\rho$-arbitrage as well as the property that $\rho$ is suitable for portfolio selection.
-Finally, we introduce the new risk measure of \emph{Loss Sensitive Expected Shortfall}, which is similar to and not more complicated to compute than Expected Shortfall but suitable for portfolio selection -- which Expected Shortfall is not.

 \textbf{Mathematics Subject Classification (2020):} 91G10, 90C46, 46N10